psmops/fdigest2/README.md

 The -o and -m options can also be used in a form of the digest2 command without input observations.
 With -o, the action is to get a fresh copy of obscode data from the MPC web site and store it to the specified file.
-With -m, the action is to read `digest2.model.csv` and write the binary equivalent to the specified file.
+With -m, the action is to read `digest2.model.csv` and write the binary form to the specified file.

 ##